bkw777/rgb2vga/README.md

 - Insert the IDC pin block-off plugs into pin #6 on each end of the ribbon cable.
 Pin #6 is the center pin on the row opposite/away from the the polarity bump.

 ## Enclosure
 The source for the enclosure is the [rgb2vga.scad](case/rgb2vga.scad) OpenSCAD file.

-The current enclosure dimensions are still pending testing.
-The elements that still need to be verified are the 1.5mm walls (```wall_thickness = 1.5;```) might be too thin, and the 0.2mm fitment clearance (```fc = 0.2;```) might be either too loose or too tight.
+The bottom part of the enclosure has screw holes that will accept the screws that came on the rgb2vga, but the screws are not needed.
+You can just remove all hardware parts from the rgb2vga, put it in the case and snap it together.

 # Changelog
 * 20211211 v009
- Add 3d-printable enclosure
+ Added 3d-printable enclosure
- Add optional remote artifact switch
+ Added optional remote artifact switch
- Clean out non-source files from vhdl
+ Cleaned out non-source files from vhdl
- Add directions how to compile and flash the firmware
+ Added directions how to compile and flash the firmware

 * 20211126 v004
  Low profile pcb - flip the tall components to the bottom side